 Property taxes can be another unexpected expense for new homebuyers.
 While many homebuyers look at the countertops and the stainless steel appliances, many forget to ask about property taxes.
 The amount of property taxes you pay mainly depends on the city or municipality that you live in, as well as your property’s value.
 Make sure to factor this into your new home budget.

 Something else to budget for is the statements of adjustments.
 Your real estate lawyer will be responsible for preparing this.
-If the home seller overpaid for property taxes, you’ll be responsible for reimbursing them.
+If the home seller overpaid for property taxes, you'd be responsible for reimbursing them.
 Don’t overlook this.

 The third and final unexpected expense to account for when buying a home is land transfer tax.
 While many homebuyers are aware of property taxes, some buyers overlook land transfer tax.
 As a buyer of a property, you’ll be responsible for paying your fair share of taxes to the government.
 The amount of land transfer taxes you’ll pay depends on where you’re buying.
 Different provinces have different formulas for calculating your land transfer tax.
-To budget for this ahead of time, speak with your real estate lawyer, who can help your crunch the numbers.
+To budget for this ahead of time, speak with your real estate lawyer, who can help you crunch the numbers.

-If you’re a first-time home-buyer you’ll usually catch a break on land transfer taxes.
+If you’re a first-time home-buyer, you’ll usually catch a break on land transfer taxes.
 However, if you’re buying in the city of Toronto, you’ll pay a double land transfer tax, which can be quite costly, so don’t overlook it.